devfinwiz/Fin-Maestro-Web/README.md

 ## Contributing:
 * Please feel free to suggest improvements, bugs by creating an issue.
 * Please follow the [Guidelines for Contributing](https://github.com/devfinwiz/Fin-Maestro/blob/master/CONTRIBUTING.md) while making a pull request.
+* Please check the [Upcoming Features](https://github.com/devfinwiz/Fin-Maestro/blob/master/UPCOMING-FEATURES.md) for a list of exciting features we plan to implement in the future.

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)